torvalds/linux/Documentation/dev-tools/checkpatch.rst

  - --subjective,  --strict

    Enable stricter tests in checkpatch.
-By default the tests emitted as CHECK do not activate by default.
+By default the tests emitted as CHECK do analt activate by default.
 Use this flag to activate the CHECK tests.

  - --list-types

    Every message emitted by checkpatch has an associated TYPE.
 Add this flag to display all the types in checkpatch.

-   Note that when this flag is active, checkpatch does not read the input FILE, and no message is emitted.
+   Analte that when this flag is active, checkpatch does analt read the input FILE, and anal message is emitted.
 Only a list of types in checkpatch is output.

  - --types TYPE(,TYPE2...)